IWSLT/IWSLT.github.io/_pages/lectures.md

 Zoom links are distributed through the [SIGSLT google group](https://groups.google.com/g/sigslt){:target="_blank"}.

+## Recent Works on Speech Translation at Naver Labs Europe
+Ioan Calapodescu, Senior Scientist at Naver Labs Europe, NLP team.
+Laurent Besacier, Principal Scientist at Naver Labs Europe, Interactive Systems Group Lead.

+**Date:**
+<i class="fas fa-calendar-day"></i> Wed 3 May 2023, 16:00 UTC [(1am JST / 5pm CEST / 11am EST / 8am PST)](https://www.timeanddate.com/worldclock/converter.html?iso=20230503T160000&p1=1440&p2=248&p3=5805&p4=224&p5=179)

+**Recording:**
+<i class="fas fa-video"></i> Watch on [YouTube](https://youtu.be/SyJkrdF2Ed4){:target="_blank"}

+<p style="margin-bottom:-10pt;"><b>Abstract:</b><br/>
+In this talk, we will present two recent projects related to speech translation made at Naver Labs Europe in 2022:</p>
+- Parameter-Efficient Stacked Transformer for Low-Resource Speech-to-Text Translation
+- A Textless Metric for Speech-to-Speech Comparison

+**Bios:**
+In 2012, Ioan started at Xerox Research Center Europe as a Machine Learning Engineer working on NLP technologies like categorisation and clustering tools for textual documents, active learning, NLU and machine translation.
+Since 2017, at Naver Labs Europe, he focused my research on massively multilingual, multi-domain NMT models for text and speech, in collaboration with Papago (Naver's business team providing MT services).
+More recently, his interests are centered around building multi-modal multi-task DNN models for embodied agents, like Naver's 1784 Robots.

+Laurent Besacier led the NLP team at Naver Labs Europe for 2 years (2021-2022).
+Since January 2023 he is leading a multidisciplinary group dedicated to human-robot interaction that combines expertise in several scientific fields: speech, LLMs, information retrieval, knowledge representation, and low-code/no-code prog.
+Before that, he became a professor at the University Grenoble Alpes (UGA) in 2009 where he led the GETALP group (natural language and speech processing).
+He is still affiliated with UGA.
+His personal research expertise and interest lie in the field of natural language processing, automatic speech recognition, machine translation, under-resourced languages, and evaluation of NLP systems.

 ## Challenges and Approaches in Distant Speech Recognition
 Binh Nguyen, PhD student at Karlsruhe Institute of Technology in Germany.